 1. Draw from a photo reference.

 ‘What is the use of all your hard work when you’ve just created a photocopy of the photo?
 Why not use a Xerox printer instead?’
 I agree.
 My answer is: ‘You don’t just become a better artist during this process, you become a better human being.’

 Don’t rush.
 Be patient and go slow and steady.
 Analyze your mistakes.
 Draw every proportion correctly (try using grids, ruler or a lightbox).
 Match every shade/ detail in the photograph.
 Your next art should always be better than your previous one.

 3. Gather as much information as possible.

-There are a thousand different techniques to draw photo-realistically and more than thousand different youtube videos that teach you how to do that.
-For example, I learned that my drawings come out more realistic if I use charcoal instead of pencil.
+There are a thousand different techniques to draw photo-realistically and more than a thousand different youtube videos that teach you how to do that.
+For example, I learned that my drawings come out more realistic if I use charcoal instead of a pencil.
 If you’re painting, learn how to mix the right shade.
 I started by using this amazing online tool where you it tells you what paint you should mix to get that value from the photo: Golden Artist Colors, Inc. There’s a lot to learn and practice so keep on going and don’t stop.